-One or more firestats should be installed in duct work at critical temperature locations such as downstream from electric heaters, points where duct work is in close proximity to flammable materials, etc.
+One or more Firestat should be installed in duct work at critical temperature locations such as downstream from electric heaters, points where duct work is in close proximity to flammable materials, etc.

-Firestats may be used in low voltage or line voltage circuits and are usually wired to open circuit to both heat source and blower when duct air temperature exceeds the temperature setting.
-If more than one firestat is connected to controls a single heat source, the firestats must be connected in series.
+Firestat may be used in low voltage or line voltage circuits and are usually wired to open circuit to both heat source and blower when duct air temperature exceeds the temperature setting.
+If more than one Firestat is connected to controls a single heat source, the Firestat must be connected in series.